altocodenl/tagaway/readme.md

    4. `load hash`: places `window.location.hash` into the relevant parts of the store (`State.view`).
    5. `change State.view`: validates whether a certain view can be shown, based on 1) whether the view exists; and 2) the user's session status (logged or unlogged) allows for showing it.
 Optionally sets `State.view` and overwrites `window.location.hash`.
    6. `reset store`: takes no arguments.
 (Re)initializes `B.store.State` and `B.store.Data` to empty objects and sets the global variables `State` and `Data` to these objects (so that they can be quickly printed from the console).
    7. `logout`: takes no arguments.
 Invokes `post /auth/logout`).
 In case of error, invokes `notify`; otherwise, invokes `reset store` and clears out `B.r.log` by setting it to an empty array (this is done to eliminate local state after logging out for the users' security).
+Also triggers a `change` on `State.view` so that the listener that handles view changes gets fired.
    8. `retrieve csrf`: takes no arguments.
 Invokes `get /csrf`.
 In case of non-403 error, invokes `notify`; otherwise, it sets `Data.csrf` to either the CSRF token returned by the call, or `false` if the server replied with a 403.
-Also updates `State.view` depending on whether there's a valid session or not.
+Also triggers a `change` on `State.view` so that the listener that handles view changes gets fired.
+   9. `change Data.csrf`: when it changes, it triggers a change in `State.view` to potentially update the current view.
-   9. `ondraw (this view)`: invokes `reset store`, `load hash` (to retrieve the target view from the hash) and `retrieve csrf`.
+   10. `ondraw (this view)`: invokes `reset store`, `load hash` (to retrieve the target view from the hash) and `retrieve csrf`.

 ### Views